Skip to main content

 • What happens if my API doesn’t have data for a user?

-Examples & advanced use cases
+Examples and advanced use cases

 Data Feeds can be used with Liquid syntax or in combination with other features in creative ways to produce more complex personalization.